 The other major problem with an RDBMS is that they are designed to query the data in one process, then move all the data over a network connection to another process for computation.
 If you want to compute monthly roll-ups for years worth of data, that can be a huge amount of data to pass over the network before computation can even begin.

 So let's look at the techniques SkySpark uses to optimize this problem:

 In SkySpark we store data to disk so that it is always indexed by timestamp and always sorted by timestamp.
 The way we store data means we can index the data by timestamp with virtually no additional indexing overhead.
 Furthermore we can utilize the fact that we store samples to disk in temporal order to our advantage by applying a bunch of compression techniques.
 A typical RDBMS without any indexing is probably going to require at least 12 bytes to store a timestamp and 32-bit floating value.
 If you add overhead for indexing then this size might double or triple.
-In SkySpark this same data is stored in 3-8 bytes.
+In SkySpark this same data is stored with an average of 12 bits (1.5 bytes).
 We've seen customers switch from a relational database to SkySpark and achieve an order of magnitude in disk space savings.
 Efficient storage of each timestamp/value sample really matters when we are talking about billions of samples.